What Is Motor Trade Insurance?

 Third-party fire and theft

-This provides all of the cover of Third Party but also protects you against damage to vehicles covered by your policy occurring as a result of theft or fire.
+This provides all of the cover of Third Party but also protects you against damage to vehicles covered by your policy resulting from theft or fire.

 Comprehensive cover

-As well as the cover included above, a comprehensive road risks policy will also cover you for any accidental damage caused to any of your own vehicles but also any customers’ vehicles under your care, custody, or control.
-If you have an accident while driving a customer’s vehicle during business use, the insurer would meet the cost of the repairs (less the excess)
+As well as the cover included above, a comprehensive road risks policy will also cover you for any accidental damage caused to any of your own vehicles and any customers’ vehicles under your care, custody, or control.
+If you have an accident while driving a customer’s vehicle during business use, the insurer will meet the cost of the repairs (less the excess).

-Finding the right insurance for motor trade can be a complicated process and therefore we do everything we can to streamline this process for you.
-With our team of motor trade insurance specialists and a simple online quote system, we can get you covered, fast!
+Finding the right insurance for the motor trade can be complicated; therefore, we do everything we can to streamline it for you.
+With our team of motor trade insurance specialists and a simple online quote system, we can get you covered fast!

-Over the years, Tradex Insurance Services has built up a wide portfolio of motor trade clients and we pride ourselves on being able to offer flexible terms and accommodate unusual risks.
-There isn’t much we won’t look at quoting, and in fact, we were one of the first brokers to consider the market which was previously thought of as “more trouble than it’s worth”.
+Over the years, Tradex Insurance Services has built up a wide portfolio of motor trade clients.
+We pride ourselves on offering flexible terms and accommodating unusual risks.
+There isn’t much we won’t look at quoting, and in fact, we were one of the first brokers to consider the market, which was previously thought of as “more trouble than it’s worth”.

-From large dealerships to mobile mechanics, whatever your occupation within the motor trade, we’ll do our best to find cover that suits your needs
+From large dealerships to mobile mechanics, whatever your occupation within the motor trade, we’ll do our best to find the cover that suits your needs.

 insurance for motor traders provides protection for customer as he replaces a tyre.